-About Para La Tierra:
+About Para La Tierra

-Fundación Para La Tierra is a not-for-profit organisation dedicated to the conservation of fragile habitats in Paraguay.
+Fundación Para La Tierra is a not-for-profit organization dedicated to the conservation of fragile habitats in Paraguay.
 Our vision is to change the course of Paraguayan environmentalism by inspiring people to appreciate the value of nature.
 We are working together with the Paraguayan government, local community members, national and international NGOs, and national and international volunteers and interns to protect Paraguay’s unique environment.

 Para La Tierra achieves this mission through three primary programs: Scientific Research, Community Engagement, and Environmental Education.